The config file

 Structure

-The config file consists of two main sections: purge and theme.
+The config file has two main sections: purge and theme.

 purge section

-The purge section controls how PurgeTSS will remove unused classes or keep the ones you want.
+The purge section controls how PurgeTSS removes unused classes or keeps the ones you want.

 module.exports = {